NBISweden/workshop-reproducible-research/docs/singularity.md

 Refer to [this documentation](http://singularity.lbl.gov/docs-installation).

 !!! note
     Singularity is already installed on Uppmax.
 For this tutorial, you do not need to install it on your local system.
+Also note, this tutorial is intended to be run on a cluster with internet access.
+Alternatively, an image can be created on a host with connection and then transferred to a cluster without connection.
+(However, this tutorial runs the MRSA Snakemake workflow and that itself dowloads stuff from the internet.)

 # Practical exercise